SICM - Rapid Response Systems Chapter (RRS)

 APICS 2020 – Asia Pacific Intensive Care Symposium, 24 – 25 Oct 2020.

 The COVID-19 pandemic saw the congress converted to its 1st virtual symposium.
 Following on from iSRRS2019, the Chapter of RRS helmed a track on 24 Oct 2020 themed “The evolution of rapid response in the face of COVID-19”.
-Chair: Dr Augustine Tee.
+Chair: A/Prof Augustine Tee.

 Prof Hong Sang Bum (Asan Medical Center, South Korea): “Decreasing collateral damage from COVID-19”.